 The Cooler Master Tempest GP27U is one of the best 27″ 4K HDR gaming monitors available thanks to its 576-zone mini LED FALD, wide color gamut, fast response time and smooth VRR performance.
 Moreover, it has a fully ergonomic stand, rich connectivity options, plenty of features and a reasonable price.

-The Cooler Master Tempest GP27U is the first 27″ high refresh rate gaming monitor that has the required hardware for proper HDR image quality at a reasonable price!
+The Cooler Master Tempest GP27U was one of the first 27″ high refresh rate gaming monitors that had the required hardware for proper HDR image quality at a reasonable price!

 Based on an IPS panel, the Tempest GP27U provides you with accurate, consistent and vibrant colors.
 First of all, you get the 178° wide viewing angles, which ensure that the image remains perfect regardless of the angle you’re looking at the screen.